Michigan State vs. Baylor College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Michigan State vs. Baylor BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game between the No. 6 Baylor Bears (9-0) and the Michigan State Spartans (4-5) at Little Caesars Arena has a projected final score of 76-71 based on our computer prediction, with Baylor coming out on top.
-Tipoff is at 2:00 PM on December 16.
+Saturday's contest features the No. 6 Baylor Bears (9-0) and the Michigan State Spartans (4-5) facing off at Little Caesars Arena (on December 16) at 2:00 PM.
+This matchup, according to our computer prediction, will result in a 76-71 victory for Baylor, who is a small favorite based on our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!